ramanagali/Interview_Guide/Datastructures_Alogrithams.md

     - Right node has greater numbers
     - **Full Tree** - a tree in which every node has either 0 or 2 children
     - **Perfect Binary Tree** - binary tree with exactly 2 child nodes at all level
-    - **Complete Tree** -  every level must be filled, leaf nodes lean towards left
+    - **Complete Tree** -  every level must be filled L & R, leaf node only lean towards left
     - **Pathological Tree** - tree having a single child either left or right
     - **Skewed Binary Tree** - tree is either dominated by the left Pathological nodes or the right Pathological nodes
     - **Balanced Binary Tree** - difference between the height of the left and the right is either 0 or 1